General information about Tae Kwon Do

 Mr. Kim in the 1950s, before the unification of the Kwans (schools) into the

 World TaeKwonDo Federation (WTF).
-Unlike WTF, which markets its training
+Unlike WTF, whi

 toward younger students desiring to achieve through competition (sport),